manojxshrestha/SocialBox/README.md

 ### How to use this SocialBox tool

-1. Go to SocialBox folder, and the type command
+1. Go to SocialBox folder, and the type command:

      $  ./SocialBox.sh

 2. Now pick an option.
 For this example, I will go with option 1 which is Facebook.
 Then I will type in the email to my Facebook account.
 On the next line, I will specify the path to my dictionary word list.
 Now press Enter and watch SocialBox bruteforce the account.

 Enter Facebook id / Email / Username / Number : abc@gmail.com

-And then
+And then,

 Enter wordlist path : root/Desktop/worldlist.txt